 Virtual Machine Definition In Os.
 A Virtual Machine (VM) is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
 One or more virtual "guest" machines run on a physical "host" machine.

-It runs on your current operating system (the host operating system) and provides virtual hardware to guest operating systems.
+A brief Intro of virtualization and vmware esxi | SAP Blogs (Caroline Mullins) It runs on your current operating system (the host operating system) and provides virtual hardware to guest operating systems.
 Virtualization technology creates virtual resources from physical hardware.
 Virtual Machine abstracts the hardware of our personal computer such as CPU, disk drives, memory, NIC (Network Interface Card) etc, into many different execution environments as per our requirements, hence giving us a feel that each execution environment is a single computer.

 A virtual machine (VM) is an image file managed by the hypervisor that exhibits the behavior of a separate computer, capable of performing tasks such as running applications and programs like a separate computer.